SEST-573 Security Problems in South Asia

 While Islamist militants are well known in Pakistan and Afghanistan, Bangladesh too has witnessed the emergence of Islamist militants operating in and from the country, often enjoying linkages to Pakistani groups.
 India, long a victim of Pakistan-backed Islamist terror groups, has been afflicted by a number of ethnic and religious-based insurgencies since 1947 and is now witnessing the emergence of indigenous Islamist militant groups in the Indian heartland that are motivated by grievances disconnected from the famed Kashmir dispute but are likely enjoying support from Pakistan.

 In addition, Sri Lanka has experienced some three decades of ethno-nationalist insurgency with the Tamil Tigers waging a vicious war on the Government of Sri Lanka.
-Nepal too has undergone several years of Maoist insurgency (Given the time constraints, we will not focus specifically on Nepal in this course).
-Moreover, the region as a whole is also experiencing climate change, which is interacting with the regional security situation in complex ways.
+Nepal too has undergone several years of Maoist insurgency.
+(We will not cover Nepal in this course.)

-• New sources of Islamist militancy in India and Bangladesh.
+•New sources of Islamist militancy in India and Bangladesh, with important ties to founding militant groups in Pakistan.

 The following syllabi may help you learn more about this course (login required):